huaminghuangtw/Evergreen-Notes/Permanent-Notes/stress and anxiety.md

 ---

 Stress and anxiety are a [tax](Everything%20in%20life%20has%20an%20opportunity%20cost.md) on extreme ambition.
 They feed on idleness.
-When you [take action](cultivate-a-strong-bias-towards-action.md), you starve them of the oxygen they need to survive.
+[Action](cultivate-a-strong-bias-towards-action.md) is the antidote to anxiety.
+When you take action, you starve them of the oxygen they need to survive.

 ---